 After identifying facilities in common to both AFS and TRI, EPA began investigating ways of estimating stack heights for TRI facilities not in AFS or in the three State databases.
 First, EPA identified 37,390 unique stacks in AFS associated with the 4,813 facilities listing their primary facility SIC code in the range 2011 through 3999, not including Federal facilities.
 The mean height of these stacks is 46.7 feet (14.2 meters).
 Based on the pollutants recorded in AFS as being emitted from these stacks, the Agency classified each of the 37,390 stacks as either "emitting a possible TRI chemical" or "not emitting a possible TRI chemical."
-The set of AFS pollutants that are classified as possible TRI chemicals for the purpose of this analysis were shown in Table E-1.
-It is important to note that the VOCs and other chemical classes may contain more than just TRI chemicals.
+The set of AFS pollutants that are classified as possible TRI chemical classes may contain more than just TRI chemicals.
 If at least one pollutant emitted from a stack was considered a possible TRI chemical, then the stack was designated as "emitting a possible TRI chemical".
-If none of the emitted pollutants were considered possible TRI chemicals, then the stack was designated as "not emitting a possible TRI chemical".
+If none of the emitted pollutants were considered possible TRI chemical.